Discrete and continuous symmetries in monotone Floer theory: The main family of examples

-The first observation is that $\symp(X, L)$ contains an obvious subgroup isomorphic to $S_N$, the symmetric group on $N$ objects, which acts by permuting the factors of $X$ (this action preserves $L$ as it preserves the moment map \eqref{eqMomMap}, of which $L$ is the zero set).
+The first observation is that $\symp(X, L)$ contains an obvious subgroup isomorphic to $S_N$, the symmetric group on $N$ objects, which acts by permuting the factors of $X$.
+This action preserves $L$ as it preserves the moment map \eqref{eqMomMap}, of which $L$ is the zero set.
 In a slight abuse of notation we will refer to this subgroup simply as $S_N$.
+Our goal is to study the action of $S_N$ on the Oh spectral sequence using \cref{labSSrep}.
+First we need to understand its action on the cohomology and spin structure of $L$, and on disc classes.

+\begin{lem} $S_N$ acts on $H_2(X, L)$ by permuting the $A_j$.
+Its action on $L$ is trivial up to isotopy, and hence is trivial on $H^*(L; \Z)$ and preserves any (absolute) spin structure. \end{lem} \begin{proof} The disc classes $A_j$ are dual to the divisors \eqref{eqDivCpts}, and these are manifestly permuted by $S_N$.
+This proves the first statement.